 Still need help making sense of export license requirements?
 The U.S. Department of Commerce’s Bureau of Industry and Security has free training videos that can help you obtain your product’s ECCN and create an effective export compliance program.
 If you are unable to determine whether your products are subject to the EAR or ITAR, you can get an official ruling through a Commodity Jurisdiction Request.
 Click here to learn more.

-If all else fails and you need to speak to someone directly, the West Virginia Development Office’s international trade representatives are available to help answer your questions about exporting and identifying new foreign buyers for your products or services.
+If all else fails and you need to speak to someone directly, the West Virginia Department of Economic Development’s international trade representatives are available to help answer your questions about exporting and identifying new foreign buyers for your products or services.
 Contact us today!